alexey-golubtsov/bitgn-pac1-mock/README.md

 }
 ```

 All fields are optional.
 Glob-style `folder/*` patterns are supported for forbidden ops.
-But it's not always possible (or useful) to define exact expected results — many tasks have multiple valid paths.
-The automated score is a rough signal; reading the agent's reasoning trace is what actually tells you whether your prompt improvements are working.
+This catches obvious failures automatically, but the real check is whether the agent's reasoning was sound — and that's something you judge yourself, knowing what traps you set.

 ## Create a custom task